CSA Richard Martin

 Exhibition Awards

-Richard Martin Exhibition Awards recognize outstanding costume exhibitions presented by both small and large institutions.
+Richard Martin Exhibition Awards recognize outstanding costume exhibitions presented by small and large institutions and by student members.
 Award-winning exhibitions demonstrate excellence and innovation in the interpretation and presentation of costume, providing a transforming experience to both students of costume and the public.
-Up to two awards are given annually to exhibitions of differing sizes and funding.
+Up to three awards are given annually to exhibitions of differing sizes and funding:

-The award-winning institutions each receive a certificate and a $750 award, funded by the CSA Endowment.
-A representative of each award-winning exhibition is invited to speak at the CSA National Symposium the following year and receives a $600 travel stipend and day-of-presentation registration fee, also funded by the CSA Endowment, to help defray travel and symposium expenses.
+The award winners each receive a certificate.
+A representative of each award-winning exhibition is invited to speak at the CSA National Symposium the following year and receives a $900 travel stipend and day-of-presentation registration fee, funded by the CSA Endowment, to help defray travel and symposium expenses.

 Richard Martin Exhibition Awards, first given in 2002, are named for Richard Martin (1947-1999), curator of costumes at The Metropolitan Museum of Art and the Fashion Institute of Technology.
 An outstanding scholar, lecturer, author, and the curator of many critically acclaimed costume exhibitions, Richard Martin was a Fellow of the Costume Society of America, and served on its Board of Directors, as editor of CSA’s scholarly journal Dress, and as president of the Mid-Atlantic Region.